(BACP accred) BACP Registered Clinical Supervision

 - Trauma Related Issues - can result in the replay of unwanted horrible images, fear, isolation and harm.

-- Anger Management - this is not a problem with being angry.
+- Anger behaviours regulation - this is not a problem with being angry.
 Everyone has the right to be angry.
 It is more how you express anger and control it rather than it controlling you.

 Training, qualifications & experience